mkson668/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>My passion for programming started while I was in UBC studying as a Biology undergraduate.
-I found coding an extremely verstile tool that could be applied to many of my coursework tasks.
+I found coding an extremely versatile tool that could be applied to many of my coursework tasks.
 For instance, I was able to automate data collection or perform machine learning algortims to perform data analysis.
 Ultimately, this newfound interest motivated me to transition to a degree in Computer Science instead.</p>

 <p>My main interests include cloud computing and machine learning.
 I am always keen on learning about new IT trends to improve myself, and lately, I've been venturing into the realm of mobile
 development!</p>